Hero Background

 Can you cancel American Income Life Insurance?

-American Income Life Insurance policies can be cancelled, but it’s difficult.
+Customers can cancel American Income Life Insurance policies, but report difficulty doing so.
 Many customers complain they’re charged for cancelled policies, so you’ll need to verify with American Income Life each step of the cancellation process.
 The best way to ensure your policy is cancelled is to send AIL an email and certified mail to confirm policy termination.

 Is American Income Life Insurance a pyramid scheme or MLM?